Aging and Reliability of Quantum Networks: Introduction

 The goal of this paper is twofold: First, we show how ideas and concepts from reliability theory \cite{gnedenko2014mathematical, Gavrilov2001, bazovsky2004reliability}, known from sociology and the theory of aging, can be applied to the analysis of quantum networks.
 Second, we develop an analytical theory for discussing temporary failure and repairing in quantum networks.
 In contrast to classical networks, where adding redundant hardware is cheap, current quantum hardware is fragile so that it is essential to have complete understanding of the network behaviour to find the optimal protocols for it.
-Our approach differs from network percolation theory \cite{Newman2018, Albert2002} by focusing on the temporal failure and recovery and is in line with recent work on fabrication defects in planar quantum computers \cite{strikis2021quantum}.
+Our approach differs from network percolation theory \cite{Newman2018, Albert2002, coutinho2022robustness} by focusing on the temporal failure and recovery and is in line with recent work on fabrication defects in planar quantum computers \cite{strikis2021quantum}.
 The presented methods lead to various results.
 First, depending on a given figure of merit for the entire network, we can specify which type and quantity of the redundant devices like quantum memories and entanglement sources are needed.
-Second, we can characterize the non-Markovian temporal behavior of a quantum network depending on the failure and repairing of each single device.
-Third, our results lead to bounds on the parameters of quantum protocols performed on these networks.
+Second, we can characterize the temporal correlations of a quantum network depending on the failure and repairing of each single device.
+Third, our results lead to improved cut-off times for key-generation protocols performed on these networks.
 As a main example we use the suggested configuration for a real quantum network in the Netherlands \cite{rabbie2022designing}, but our results are easily extendable to more complex topologies.

+The article is structured as follows: First, we explain in Sections~II and~III the necessary concepts of quantum networks, and the theory of aging and reliability theory.
+In Section~IV we then apply reliability theory to quantum networks in general and demonstrate this approach for two different network topologies.
+In Section~V we then introduce the concept of repairing components in quantum networks, and analyze the temporal correlations of broken components via different correlation measures in Section~VI.
+At last, we use our results in Section~VII to obtain improvements for quantum protocols performed on two different topologies of imperfect quantum devices.